01908 605027

 We will be learning how to:

-• Paragraphs group related material.
+● use paragraphs group related material.

-Our Class Text This Half Term
+Our model Text This Half Term -

 Picture